gregorwolf/SAP-NPM-API-collection/apis/xsjs/differences.md

 ## Network API ($.net)
 * Destinations
-  * only the following properties are supported - host, port, pathPrefix, useProxy, proxyPort, authType, username, password
+  * only the following properties are supported - host, port, pathPrefix, useProxy, proxyHost, proxyPort, authType, username, password
 * Mail, SMTPConnection
   * proxy support and Digest-MD5 authentication method are not supported